deanlandolt/commons/README.md

 There are no doubt more interesting or useful interfaces we may want to build on top of these base specs.
 For instance we should probably specify methods which can be optimized by the runtime (such as `Binary.prototype.slice`).
-But what is outlined above out to be enought to model the interaction of pretty much every binary class in all of javascriptland.
+But what is outlined above out to be enough to model the interaction of pretty much every binary class in all of javascriptland.

 So while this prototypal hierarchy will be made available in this library, it is